 FUE hair transplant

-FUE hair transplant or Follicular Unit Excision is where individual hair grafts are harvested directly from the donor area.
+FUE hair transplant or Follicular Unit Excision is where the surgeon harvests individual hair grafts directly from the donor area.
 A circular incision is made in the skin around the upper part of the follicle from a broad area of the back of the scalp.
 The location of the donor area is chosen to have long-term stability.

 FUT hair transplant

 The grafts are then placed into tiny micro-incisions created in the hair loss area in a distribution that mimics the individual’s natural hair growth.
-The procedure is divided into four main stages: donor harvesting, graft preparation, recipient site creation and graft placement.
+The procedure is split into four main stages: donor harvesting, graft preparation, recipient site creation and graft placement.

-In the consultation we will assess the hair loss and give you definitive options for hair restoration, both surgical and non-invasive.
-We will also take you through what to expect from hair restoration procedure and all the details you need to know before making a decision.
-Get in touch with our hair loss specialists at The Wimpole Clinic to find out more.
+In the consultation we will assess your hair loss and give you definitive options for hair restoration.
+We will also take you through what to expect from the hair restoration procedure.
+You’ll learn everything you need to know before making a decision.
+Get in touch with our hair loss specialists at the Wimpole Clinic to find out more.